Analysis of Circuit-based Per-Panel Diode Model of Photovoltaic Array: Conclusions

-In the following paragraph, we will prove by contradiction that if and only if all panels in the array are uniform (they share the same five parameters) the aggregation of the panel model is lossless (i.e. $\PPDM{A}$ is mathematically equivalent to $\SDM{A}$). \begin{proof} We examine the conditions under which the terminal current-voltage characteristics of the $\SDM{A}$ and $\PPDM{A}$ models are mathematically equivalent.
+Next, we prove by \textit{contradiction} that the aggregation of the panel model is lossless (i.e. $\PPDM{A}$ is mathematically equivalent to $\SDM{A}$) only when all panels in the array are uniform (they share the same five parameters). \begin{proof} We examine the conditions under which the terminal \textit{I-V} characteristics, that is, array output current and terminal voltage, of the $\SDM{A}$ and $\PPDM{A}$ are mathematically equivalent.

-\textbf{Claim.} The current-voltage relationship at the array terminal of the aggregated 5-parameter $\SDM{A}$ model ($I^{a}_{out}- V^{a}_{PV}$) is an exact representation of the current-voltage relationship at the array terminal of the per-panel diode model $\PPDM{A}$ ($I^{arr}_{out}-V^{arr}_{PV}$), when the various panels in an array have a non-uniform set of 5 parameters.
+\textbf{Claim.} Array current and terminal voltage in $\SDM{A}$, see \eqref{eq:eq1_for_AAM}-\eqref{eq:eq3_for_AAM}, are mathematically equivalent to array current and terminal voltage in $\PPDM{A}$, respectively, when the various panels in an array have a non-uniform set of 5 parameters.

-From the Claim, as part of the IV characteristic, the two models' output currents are equal if the terminal array voltage is equal:
+From the Claim, as part of the \textit{I-V} characteristic, the two models' output currents are equal and satisfy the following relationships: